PerfectPickle/pc-nox/README.md

 # pc-nox

-This library aims to provide easy to use [Equinox](https://github.com/patrick-kidger/equinox) ([JAX](https://github.com/jax-ml/jax)) implementations of cutting edge Predictive Coding (PC) variants, and experimental fusion architectures.
+This library aims to provide easy to use [Equinox](https://github.com/patrick-kidger/equinox) ([JAX](https://github.com/jax-ml/jax)) implementations of cutting edge Predictive Coding (PC) variants, and experimental fusion architectures, with an emphasis on deep and temporal models.

 Additionally, convenient and robust checkpoint saving/loading will be implemented, with the goal of supporting modular functionality within larger continual learning meta-architectures.